ceddy4395/seminar-presentation/PITCHME.md

 ### Hybrid approaches

-@ul
+@ul[spaced-list-items]
-  - Implement both collaborative and content based approach
+- Implementation combines collaborative and content based approach
   - Incorperate some content based characteristics into collaborative approaches
   - Incorperate some collaborative appraoches characteristics into content based approaches
-  - Construct a model which unifies content and Collaborative approaches.
+  - Construct a model which unifies content and collaborative approaches.
 @ulend

 note: